Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Appendix

 \subsubsection{HyperParameter Details}

-We set the communication rounds to be 100 for CIFAR-100 and Tiny-ImageNet datasets.
-For DomainNet we set the rounds to $50$.
-We set the number of Epochs to $5$ for all the experiments except the iNaturalist, which is set to $2$.
-The total communication rounds is set to $500$ for iNaturalist.
 We follow stochastic Gradient Descent with momentum~\citep{deng_unlock} as the default optimizer with learning rate $0.1$ with exponential decay and the momentum $0.9$.
-For the various datasets used in our experiments, we adapt the number of training rounds accordingly: $100$ rounds for CIFAR-100 and Tiny-ImageNet, $50$ rounds for DomainNet, and $500$ rounds for iNaturalist.
 For all the experiments we consider number of shared prompts ($n_S$) to be $1$, unless explicitly mentioned.
 We add the class specific prompts at the layers $5$, $6$ and $7$.
 We also set the gradient clipping to $10$ following~\cite{acar2021federated}.
 For all our experiment we consider number of shared prompts to $1$ except the Tiny-ImageNet Dirichlet where we set it to $5$.
 The CCMP is inserted at the layers $5$, $6$ and $7$.
-We set the the temperature parameter $\tau$ to $0.05$ for all our experiments.\footnote{The Worst Acc for iNaturalist is the minimum accuracy of the final $250$ rounds.
-This is reported due to the massive clients and a very low participation rate.
-Therefore, the worst client accuracy is zero for all methods.}.
+We set the the temperature parameter $\tau$ to $0.05$ for all our experiments. { We show the dataset-specific hyperparameters in the table.